gcallah/BookReviews/fuller.md

-Fuller writes, of MO's concept of civil association:
+Fuller writes, of Oakeshott's concept of civil association:

 "The civil association requires someone to occupy an office of authority that is acknowledged as the source of authoritative pronouncements... the occupant of an office like this is not privileged with special insight or knowledge..."
 106

-This is MO's and Fuller's answer to the rather fatuous libertarian argument that claims that any justification for the existence of government relies on the idea that government officials are infallible, or at least much better than the rest of us, when it comes to making practical decisions about social matters.
+This is Oakeshott's and Fuller's answer to the rather fatuous libertarian argument that claims that any justification for the existence of government relies on the idea that government officials are infallible, or at least much better than the rest of us, when it comes to making practical decisions about social matters.
 The justification for having an umpire in a baseball game is not that the umpire understands baseball better than the players, or that he is infallible or even